orbeon/orbeon-forms-doc/form-runner/api/other/offline-embedding-api.md

 As of Orbeon Forms 2023.1:

-- The offline embedding API is mainly relevant for users who want to embed Orbeon Forms in another application, typically a web view within a mobile app.
+- The Form Runner offline embedding API is mainly relevant for users who want to embed Orbeon Forms in another application, typically a web view within a mobile app.
 - Orbeon Forms does not yet provide an offline mode for end users of the regular Form Runner web application.
 For more about this, see [this issue](https://github.com/orbeon/orbeon-forms/issues/5184).

 ## APIs